superfly/docs/blueprints/ollama-fly-gpus.html.md

 ## Connecting to your app

 This Ollama app will exist separate from whatever app you're building.
-Since our app is private (we don't randos eating up our Fly GPU usage), we'll need to connect to it over a secure WireGuard connection.
+Since our app is private (we don't random people eating up our Fly GPU usage), we'll need to connect to it over a secure WireGuard connection.
 When developing locally, the easiest method is to run:

 ```cmd
 fly proxy 11434:80 -a <your-app>